ShirleyXW/User_Documentation/User_Doc/docs/workspace_setup.md

 5. Click **Create a Workspace**.

-6. Following prompt instructions and enter required information.
+6. Follow prompt instructions and enter the required information.

 ### Workspace Setup